 External Research Quality Assessment

-Our lab received the highest grade ("outstanding; 6/6") in the recent external research assessment of the Karolinska Institutet (ERA 2010).
-That put us among the top 12% of labs at the Karolinska Institutet that received this grade.
+Our lab received the highest grade ("outstanding; 6/6") in the recent external research assessment of the Karolinska Institutet.
+This places us in the top 12% of labs at the Karolinska Institutet that received this grade.

 |[Karolinska Institutet | Dept of Neuroscience | Neuroscience at Karolinska | Stockholm Brain Institute ]|